immich-app/immich/docs/docs/administration/system-settings.md

 - **Min Recognized Faces -** The minimum number of recognized faces for a person to be created (AKA: Core face).
 Increasing this makes Facial Recognition more precise at the cost of increasing the chance that a face is not assigned to a person.

 :::info
-When changing the values in: Min Detection Score, Max Recognition Distance And Min Recognized Faces.
+When changing the values in Min Detection Score, Max Recognition Distance, and Min Recognized Faces.
 You will have to restart **only** the job FACIAL RECOGNITION - ALL.

 If you replace the Facial Recognition Model, you will have to run the job FACE DETECTION - ALL.